hkelley/splunksearch-miner/README.md

 ## Installation

-Install this extension directly from the git repo using the MineMeld System | Extensions menu.
+Install this extension directly from the git repo using your MineMeld server's System | Extensions menu.